nap-it/vanetza-nap/README.md

 #### vanetza/own/cam

 - "timestamp": The instant at which the internal timer scheduled the transmission of a new self-generated CAM message
-- "test/json_timestamp": The instant at which Vanetza finished preparing the JSON payload in order to send it via MQTT and/or DDS.
+- "test/json_timestamp": The instant at which Vanetza finished preparing the JSON payload in order to send it via MQTT, DDS and/or Zenoh.

 The difference between these timestamps represents the total time elapsed while performing the encoding and queueing of the ASN.1 message and the JSON generation pipeline.

-The difference between the "test/json_timestamp" field and the time at which a given client receives a message on this topic represents the total latency introduced by MQTT/DDS and the underlying network
+The difference between the "test/json_timestamp" field and the time at which a given client receives a message on this topic represents the total latency introduced by MQTT/DDS/Zenoh and the underlying network

 #### vanetza/time/xxx

-- "timestamp": The instant at which the JSON payload was received in the "vanetza/in/xxx" MQTT/DDS topic
+- "timestamp": The instant at which the JSON payload was received in the "vanetza/in/xxx" MQTT/DDS/Zenoh topic
 - "test/wave_timestamp": The instant at which Vanetza finished preparing and sending the ASN.1 encoded message through the WAVE interface

 The difference between these timestamps represents the total time elapsed while parsing the JSON message and encoding and queueing the ASN.1 message.